2020 gender pay report

 Travail Employment Group is committed to equality, diversity and the creation of an inclusive culture where everyone can be themselves.
 We are committed to equality of pay, equality of opportunity for all of our direct employees and temporary workers.
 We believe that all individuals should be free from any form of discrimination or harassment and paid equally based on their skills and abilities.
 We exercise full legislative compliance and best practice policies throughout our network.

-From 2017, all organisations with more than 250 employees must publish and report specific figures about their gender pay gap.
+All organisations with more than 250 employees must publish and report specific figures about their gender pay gap.
 For the purpose of gender pay reporting this includes direct employees of Travail Employment Group Ltd and the temporary workers supplied to their Clients.

 Gender Pay reporting is different to equal pay